-Chris and Wijntje experienced many of the typical cocaine withdrawal symptoms.
+Chris experienced many of the typical cocaine withdrawal symptoms.
 Former Triora patients, they now lead happy and productive lives, free from cocaine.

 “It's an obsession, a desire that overwhelms everything.
 To use drugs anyway, to get that one kick, that one high.
 That I probably felt the first time, but I never found again.
 That's the twisted part, in my head.
 I want to feel that first kick, that first high again.
 Because it was such a great feeling.
 But I'm fooling myself enormously.
 I'm very dishonest to myself if I do that.”
 Chris

 During the crash that follows the initial “high” that cocaine produces, a cocaine user will have severe cravings for more cocaine to again experience the same high.
 When someone stops taking

 cocaine, they will most probably feel empty, despondent, lethargic or exhausted and may have mood swings.
 They might also have trouble concentrating or remembering things.
 Cocaine withdrawal symptoms are worst in the first five days of stopping with cocaine.